chakeraloui/MD-Tutorials/docs/Post-processing .md

+### this document is not yet complete

 # Post-processing and analysis tools

-nto post-processing and analysis using a variety of tools provided by GROMACS.
+we proceed in this step post-processing and analysis using a variety of tools provided by GROMACS.
 These tools allow us to extract valuable insights from the simulation trajectory.
 Specifically, we'll explore functionalities to generate thermodynamic properties, as well as tools to derive radial distribution functions and correlation functions.
 # extract and plot thermodynamic properties from a GROMACS simulation

 Throughout a simulation, it's crucial to continuously track various thermodynamic properties to ensure adherence to our intended trajectory.
 For this purpose, we employ the "gmx energy" command.